Metamess/AdventOfCode/README.md

 # Advent Of Code
-My solutions to the programming challenges from https://adventofcode.com/ for 2018 and 2019
+My solutions to the programming challenges from https://adventofcode.com/

 All solutions are written in Python 3, and can be executed by running:
 ```